cjimti/mk/_drafts/2018-05-14-web-cluster-ingress.md

 mast: webcluster
 ---

 There are more than a handful of ways to set up [ingress] on a custom Kubernetes cluster.
-I have become a huge fan of [Traefik], and not just because it is written in [go](https://golang.org/), well maybe a little, but that should'nt matter right?
-[Traefik] does a lot more than just [ingress] on [Kubernetes] but that is where out focus lyes for now.

 If you are looking to experiment or learn on a non-production cluster, I suggest you check out my previous article [Production Hobby Cluster], a step-by-step guide for setting up a custom production capable Kubernetes cluster.